Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Constraint Inference

 where

 and ${\Lambda}$ is a constructed sparse matrix with elements the coordinates of $\lambda$, such that $C_{\{c\}}^{\top}\lambda={\Lambda}c$.
-The reformulation using matrix $\Lambda$ is solely done to show that Problem~\ref{eq:min_c} is indeed a least squares problem on $c$.
+The reformulation using matrix $\Lambda$ is solely done to show that Problem~\ref{eq:min_c} is indeed a least squares problem on $c$, with constraints that are also linear in $c$.

 Problems~\eqref{eq:min_lambda} and~\eqref{eq:min_c} included in the objective function a regularization term to ensure a unique solution.
 The detailed process of the alternating optimization approach can be seen in Algorithm~\ref{algo:alter}.
 For a number of $K$ iterations, we solve Problems~\eqref{eq:min_lambda} and~\eqref{eq:min_c} in an alternating way.